wigginst/www-1/docs/source/storm.rst

 SplitSentence Bolt
 ------------------

-Receives sentences and splits them in to words.
+Receives sentences and splits them into words.
 Words are emitted to the WordCount bolt.

 .. code-block:: java